vParkhomenko/app_Questionnaire/README.md

                 "src":"images/img8.png",
                 "text":"Other"
               }],
  "alertMessage":"Ooops!
-You must make a selection"
+You must make a selection" // alert message }
- }
 ```